PTSD & Trauma

 Cognitive Hypnotherapy in Cambridge & Huntingdon!

 Post traumatic stress disorder, or PTSD as it is commonly known, can affect anyone.
 It is usually associated with veterans returning from war zones having experienced or witnessed traumatic events.
-However, there are many situations where a person could experience a traumatic event in a way that is threatening and overwhelming for the conscious mind to process.
+However, there are many situations where a person could experience PTSD & trauma events in a way that is threatening and overwhelming for the conscious mind to process.

 If a person is confronted by an event that involved actual or threatened death, serious injury or a threat to the physical integrity of self or others they could suffer with post traumatic stress disorder (PTSD).